North Rigton Year Three and Four

 In Year 3 and 4, your child will either be reading a Coloured Reading Scheme book or will have been moved on to Free Choice Reading book by the Classteacher.
 It is important that as well as listening to your child read, you also ask questions about the content of what they are reading and the language that the author is using.
 If your child is reading a coloured reading scheme book, these will be sent home regularly to support the teaching of reading in school; please help your child to be a successful reader by practising reading on a daily basis when possible.
 If your child is reading a free choice book, they may choose to take one home from school or read one that they already have at home.
 All children will have a reading chart.
 Please remember to issue a sticker or signature each time they read at home and remember that there are rewards for every reading chart completed throughout the year.
 Alongside this, there are the Reading for Pleasure Underground Maps.
 This is an idea to encourage children to read a wide range of different types of books.
 Please see information and examples on the links below.

-On a Monday and Wednesday afternoon, the children will have PE lessons.
-On these days, please allow your child to come into school dressed in their sports clothes.
-Please can your child bring a spare pair of shoes in a plastic bag incase the field is muddy.
+On a Tuesday afternoon, the children will have a PE lesson.
+On this day, please allow your child to come into school dressed in their sports clothes.
+On a Friday morning, your child will be taking part in Swimming lessons.

-Please remember to send your child in to school with a coat, water bottle and hand sanitiser (optional) each day.
+Please remember to send your child in to school with a coat and water bottle each day.

 Useful Documents